-As the son of Waylon Jennings and Jessi Colter, country singer and producer Shooter Jennings does a fantastic job keeping his parents’ music available through his BCR (Black Country Rock) record label.
-Yet to label him as some sort of outlaw country revivalist is limiting.
+As the son of Waylon Jennings and Jessi Colter, country singer and producer Shooter Jennings does a fantastic job keeping his parents' music available through his BCR (Black Country Rock) record label.
+Yet to label him as some sort of outlaw country revivalist is limiting (if not belittling).

-Sure, Shooter’s music has found him crossing paths with country music royalty (Willie Nelson and Kris Kristofferson) and like-minded peers (Jamey Johnson), but there’s a lot more to his catalog.
-He’s also recorded a Giorgio Moroder-style ode to ’80s soundtracks with Marilyn Manson and Brandi Carlile and brought his fans such eclectic selections as “Flying Saucer Song” and “Bad Magick.”
+Sure, Shooter's music has found him crossing paths with country music royalty (Hank Williams Jr., Willie Nelson and Kris Kristofferson) and like-minded peers (Jamey Johnson), but there's a lot more to his catalog.
+He's also recorded a Giorgio Moroder-style ode to '80s soundtracks with Marilyn Manson and Brandi Carlile and brought his fans such eclectic selections as "Flying Saucer Song" and "Bad Magick."

 In each case, Shooter doesn't fit the Nashville image.
 Nor does he really suit whatever's left of rock music.
 He's truly his own man as an artist, influenced by family and friends without copying their sounds.

 The following list from 2018 looks mostly to his more country-sounding material.
 However, it's hard not to mix in a little variety when considering the large and varied catalog of one of underground music's favorite sons.

 Shooter's whole catalog paints him as a creative mind unhappy with just celebrating his parents' music.
 That said, he can sound a lot like daddy, as proved by this hard lesson about harder living from his Electric Rodeo album.